Observable Features of Tachyon-Dominated Cosmology: Introduction

 \section{Introduction}

-Over the past two decades it has become clear that the matter/energy content of the cosmos must be dominated by constituents quite distinct from the ordinary ``luminuous'' matter of stars and planets.
+Over the past two decades it has become clear that the matter/energy content of the cosmos must be dominated by constituents quite distinct from the ordinary ``luminous'' matter of stars and planets.
 These are called ``dark matter'' if they obey equations of state similar to those of familiar matter and energy, and ``dark energy'' if they do not---the latter including cosmological-constant or vacuum-energy contributions.
 Despite considerable and ongoing efforts, however, specific dark-matter and dark-energy components have not yet been identified.
-Hence, it remains possible to consider even exotic candidates: For example, a gas of tachyons---faster-than-light particles, with spacelike four-momenta---can drive an open (spatially hyperbolic) cosmolgical model which expands from an initial singularity at a rate which decelerates to a minimum value, passes through a ``cosmic jerk,'' then accelerates~\citep{star2019}.
-These are features which, in accord with current observations, characterize what has become the ``standard'' cosmological-constant/cold-dark-matter or $\Lambda$CDM cosmological model.
+Hence, it remains possible to consider even exotic candidates.
+For example, a gas of tachyons---faster-than-light particles, with spacelike four-momenta---can drive an open (spatially hyperbolic) cosmolgical model which expands from an initial singularity at a rate which decelerates to a minimum value, passes through a ``cosmic jerk,'' then accelerates~\citep{star2022}.
+These are features that, in accord with current observations, characterize what has become the ``standard'' cosmological-constant/cold-dark-matter or $\Lambda$CDM cosmological model.
 The behavior of such a tachyon-dominated model differs sufficiently from a $\Lambda$CDM model that the two might be distinguished observationally.
-In this Letter we present some basic features of such a tachyon-dominated model which might be tested against observations.
+As a demonstration of concept, we present here some basic features of such a tachyon-dominated model to be tested against observations.
+A variety of more rigorous tests~\citep{kram2022, gopa2022} should be possible.

 A suitable tachyon-dominated model universe is described in Sec.~\ref{sec02}.
 Numerical parameters sufficient to specify the model are obtained from a few basic cosmological measurements in Sec.~\ref{sec03}.
 The distance-redshift relation for the model, which might be compared to a more extensive set of observations, is shown in Sec.~\ref{sec04}.
-Conclusions drawn from these results are described in Sec.~\ref{sec05}.
+A tachyon-dominated model fitted to the same observational data, with its own predictions for the basic cosmological measurements, is presented in Sec.~\ref{sec05}.
+Conclusions drawn from these results are described in Sec.~\ref{sec06}. \vfil\eject